wdporter/i-am-that-ebook/src/89-progress-in-spiritual-life/readme.md

 <p><b>Q:</b> What made you decide to become a teacher?</p>

 <p><b>M:</b> I was made into one by being called so.
 Who am I to teach and
 whom?
 What I am, you are, and what you are — I am.
-The ‘I am’ is common to us all; beyond the ‘I am’ there is the immensity of light and love.
+The “I am” is common to us all; beyond the “I am” there is the immensity of light and love.
 We do not see it because we look elsewhere; I can only point at the sky; seeing the star is your own work.
 Some take more time before they see the star, some take less; it depends on the clarity of their vision and their earnestness in searching.